vhurna/azure_task_17_work_with_dns/README.md

 2. Add deployment of private DNS zone `or.nottodo`.
 To deploy a private DNS zone, use comandlet [New-AzPrivateDnsZone](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednszone?view=azps-12.0.0).

-3. Don't forget to add linking of newly-created DNS zone to the virtual network, where VMs are deployed you can do it with comandlet [New-AzPrivateDnsVirtualNetworkLink](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsvirtualnetworklink?view=azps-12.0.0).
+3. Don't forget to add linking of the newly-created DNS zone to the virtual network, where VMs are deployed.
+You can do it with comandlet [New-AzPrivateDnsVirtualNetworkLink](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsvirtualnetworklink?view=azps-12.0.0).
 Make sure to enable [auto-registration](https://learn.microsoft.com/en-us/azure/dns/private-dns-autoregistration) feature when creating a link.

 4. Add creating of a `CNAME` record in the private DNS zone — use comandlet [New-AzPrivateDnsRecordSet](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsrecordset?view=azps-12.0.0). `CNAME` should point domain `todo.or.nottodo` to the domain, `webserver` virtual machine will get with auto-registration in the private DNS zone.